unrelativity · framework

 Consciousness is the gestalt of the moment: how the current gestalt submits to pure Presence is the target for the framework.

 Zero consciousness is deadness.
 Full consciousness is instanding.
 The peak of unattached consciousness resides in unrelativity — in a state of unity in purity: consciousness will experience Selfhood in the oneness of the knower and the known while standing in pure Presence.
-The separation caused by mental (noumenal) duality is ended.
-In its absence, the individual is ontologically re-born through instanding — such peak consciousness morphs into unrelative wisdom.
+The separation consequence by mental (noumenal) duality is ended.
+In its absence, the individual is ontologically re-born through instanding — such peak consciousness morphs as into unrelative wisdom.

 A Note on Method